 In the Bid Stage, the Bidders will be called upon to submit their financial offers (the "Bids") in accordance with the RFP and other documents to be provided by the Utility (collectively the "Bidding Documents").
 The Bidding Documents for the Project will be provided to every Bidder on payment of a process fee for RFP which will be about four times the amount specified in Clause 1.2.1.The Bid shall be valid for a period of not less than 120 days from the date specified in Clause 1.3 for submission of bids (the “Bid Due Date”).

 In terms of the RFP, a Bidder will be required to deposit, along with its Bid, a bid security [equivalent to about 1% (one per cent)of the Estimated Project Cost] (the "Bid Security"), refundable no later than [60 (sixty) days] from the Bid Due Date, except in the case of the selected Bidder whose Bid Security shall be retained till it has provided a Performance Security under the PPA.
-The Bidders will have an option to provide Bid Security in the form of a demand draft or a bank guarantee acceptable to the Utility.
+The Bidders will have an option to provide Bid Security in the form of a demand draft or a bank guarantee acceptable to the Utility$.
 In case a bank guarantee is provided, its validity period shall not be less than 180 (one hundred and eighty) days from the Bid Due Date, inclusive of a claim period of 60 (sixty) days, and may be extended as may be mutually agreed between the Utility and the Bidder from time to time.
 Where a demand draft is provided, its validity shall not be less than 80 (eighty) days from the Bid Due Date for the purposes of encashment thereof by the Utility.
 The Bid shall be summarily rejected if it is not accompanied by the Bid Security.

 Generally, the Lowest Bidder shall be the selected Bidder.
 The remaining Bidders shall be kept in reserve and may, in accordance with the process specified in the RFP, be invited to match the Bid submitted by the Lowest Bidder in case such Lowest Bidder withdraws or is not selected for any reason.
 In the event that none of the other Bidders match the Bid of the Lowest Bidder, the Utility may, in its discretion, invite fresh Bids from the remaining Bidders or annul the Bidding Process, as the case may be.